Ashdon Tsang MBACP

 How I Work

-The way in which I like to practice counselling is primarily a Person Centred Approach meaning that the client is always the centre of the sessions, it is paramount that within the counselling room my clients feel safe and protected enough to trust in our relationship.
-Without this real counselling work cannot be done.
+The way in which I like to practice counselling is primarily a Person Centred Approach meaning that the client is always the centre of the sessions, I place great importance on making sure my clients feel safe and secure in the confidential relationship and environment.
 I acknowledge that every client is an individual and therefor each counselling session is treat as such, we work with the material you choose to bring to the session and go at a pace that both me as the counsellor and you the client feel appropriate.
-If at certain points I believe more work could be done I will be open and honest with my client and put that on the table for discussion.
-I am there to facilitate a journey act almost as a guide.

 I am an Individual Member of the British Association of Counsellors and Psychotherapists which means I practice to a set of Ethical Guidelines protecting you as a client and myself as the Counsellor.